ARM-software/CMSIS-DSP/dsppp/Examples/README.md

 - `autodiff_iris.cpp` trains a small classifier on the Iris flower dataset.
   It uses Adam and reserves 30 of the 150 samples for a final test that is not used during training.
+- `autodiff_fully_connected_qat.cpp` demonstrates quantization-aware training
+  of a fully connected layer for later deployment with CMSIS-NN or Ethos-U.

 ### Iris classifier